 The compounds in home pregnancy tests interact with hCG, and a positive result will often look like a line, a dot, or a plus sign.
 Most tests also have lines that indicate that the tests are working.

-Only urine that contains a sufficient level of hCG can cause the test’s dye to stain in a way that shows a positive result.
+Usually, only urine that contains a sufficient level of hCG can cause the test’s dye to stain in a way that shows a positive result.

 Some pregnancy tests promise to detect pregnancy 5 or more days before a missed period.
 While they often can, the effectiveness of the test depends on the level of hCG in the urine.